RvN-R/glassjungle/README.md

 2. As a Returning Visitor, I want to be able to register an account if not already.
 3. As a Returning Visitor, I want to be able to visit my profile easily.
 4. As a Returning Visitor, I want to be able to leave a review on a product easily.
-5. As a Returning Visitor, I want to be able to leave a post on the Share Builds Section of the site easily.
+5. As a Returning Visitor, I want to be able to leave a post on the Share Your Builds Section of the site easily.

 #### Frequent User Goals
 1. As a Frequent User, I want to be able to see my previous purchase history.
 2. As a Frequent User, I want to be able to edit or delete my product reviews.
-3. As a Frequent User, I want to be able to edit or delete my posts on the Share Builds Section of the site.
+3. As a Frequent User, I want to be able to edit or delete my posts on the Share Your Builds Section of the site.
 4. As a Frequent User, I want to be able to edit or amend by default delivery information on my profile.

 ## Design